DhruboSaha/Multimodal-Deep-Learning-for-Materials/README.md

 # Multimodal deep learning for materials
+If you need help with anything, you can email the email addresses pasted in this ReadMe.

 # Step 1: Synthetic Data Generation
 First we must generate synthetic data for training of the CNN.
 The Notebook called is taken from the MEAP software.<br>